XanDDemoX/ESOPlayerPort/README.md

 ESOPlayerPort
 =============

-Jump to your friends, group members or a (unknown) wayshrine in a zone (via guild members) menu addon and console command for The Elder Scrolls Online (TESO).
+Jump to your friends, group and guild members or a (unknown) wayshrine in a zone (via guild members) menu addon and console command for The Elder Scrolls Online (TESO).

 Note: This addon will work best if you are a member of one or more guilds with players in your own faction.